M12S Phase 1 Strategy and Mechanics

 The sequence concludes with careful management of debuffs, binding positions, and strategic execution:

-• Binding and Shooting: Players are bound in place before releasing AoEs that shoot towers toward others.
-Placement and orientation ensure that towers aim correctly.
+- Binding and Shooting: Players are bound in place before releasing AoEs that shoot towers toward others.
+Placement and orientation direct towers at the correct targets.

 Efficient execution and coordination of these strategies are key to successfully navigating the challenges of Grotesque React 2 and advancing smoothly in the encounter.